wisdom-dosoo/Ghana-Stock-Analysis/README.md

-# Ghana Stock Exchange Analysis - From Scratch
+# Ghana Stock Exchange Analysis

 This document describes the analysis performed in `src/gse_visual.ipynb`, which is a fresh, from-scratch analysis of Ghana Stock Exchange (GSE) historical data.